Itgotworse26/MechaCar_Statistical_Analysis/README.md

 ![All Lots t-test](https://github.com/Itgotworse26/MechaCar_Statistical_Analysis/blob/main/Images/all_lots_T-Test.JPG)

 * The t-test for all lots was meant to determine if the PSI across the three lots were statistically different from the population mean of 1500 pounds per square inch.
-The results demonstrate that there was a sample mean of 1498.78 and a p-value of 0.06.
+The results demonstrates a sample mean of 1498.78 and a p-value of 0.06.
 Because the p-value is higher than the assumed statistical significance of 0.05, there is not enough evidence to fail to reject the null hypothesis.
 This means that the PSI across all manufacturing lots is statistically similar to the population mean of 1500 pounds per square inch.

 ![Lot 1 t-test](https://github.com/Itgotworse26/MechaCar_Statistical_Analysis/blob/main/Images/lot1_T-Test.JPG)